Musaveer05/IOT-Smart-Trash-Can-System/README.md

 The IT infrastructure utilizes MQTT for facilitating communication from sensors to software, transmitting data.
 Additionally, it leverages the Google Maps API to retrieve real-time location data for trash bins.

-Integrating JWT authentication for security purpsose,
+Integrated JWT authentication for security purpsose,

 FrontEnd :- ReactJS, HTML, CSS
 BackEnd :- Nodejs, Expressjs, MongoDB